-The Mastodon Fair is the largest art and science fair in the U.S., with over 700 K-12th grade participants from public, private and home schools in a seven county region.
-Teachers and parents submit student art and/or science project between January 1 – February 12, 2017 to the competitive annual March Fair held out at Jefferson College in Hillsboro, where students and teachers win over $55,000 in prizes, trips, and scholarships.
+The Mastodon Fair is the largest combined art and science fair in the U.S., with student participants from Kindergarten through 12th grade registered in public, private, and home schools in a twelve county region.
+Teachers, parents, and guardians are invited to submit student art and/or science projects into the competitive annual fair held in March at the Jefferson College Field House in Hillsboro, Missouri.
+Students and teachers are able to win prizes, trips, and scholarships.

 History: Dorothy Boyer Heinze founded the Mastodon Art/Science Connection Fair in 1979 in conjunction with early fundraising events for the Mastodon Park, now called the Historic Site.
 The Mastodon Park Committee held the Fair from 1979-1993 at the Historic Site which was adequate for the 15-165 students that participated.
 In 1991, Eva Kirkpatrick became director of the Fair and due to the growth in participants, the Fair was moved to Jefferson College in Hillsboro.
 The Mastodon State Historic Site now displays winning projects for public viewing at the museum each year.